Why This Matters

 Vertical Angles

-- Appear in pairs—two lines create two pairs of vertical angles, with each pair being congruent
+- Appear in pairs.
+Two intersecting lines create exactly two pairs of vertical angles.

 Adjacent Angles

-- Angles sharing a common vertex and side without overlapping—they sit "next to" each other
+- Angles sharing a common vertex and a common side, without overlapping.
+They sit "next to" each other.

-- May or may not have a special sum—adjacent angles are supplementary only if they form a linear pair
+- May or may not have a special sum.
+Adjacent angles are supplementary only if they form a linear pair.
+Two adjacent angles could sum to any value.

-- Building blocks for more complex relationships—recognizing adjacency helps identify linear pairs and other configurations
+- Building blocks for more complex relationships.
+Recognizing adjacency helps you identify linear pairs and other configurations.

-Compare: Vertical Angles vs. Linear Pairs—both form when two lines intersect, but vertical angles are across from each other (congruent), while linear pairs are next to each other (supplementary).
-Four angles form at every intersection: two pairs of vertical angles, four linear pairs.
+Compare: Vertical Angles vs. Linear Pairs: both form when two lines intersect, but vertical angles are across from each other (congruent), while linear pairs are next to each other (supplementary).
+Four angles form at every intersection: two pairs of vertical angles, and four linear pairs.

 Parallel Lines and Transversals